ToxFAQs™ for Copper

 How can I protect my family from copper exposure?

-If your water is metallic or bitter in taste or smell, and/or is green-blue in color this may be a sign that there is too much copper in your drinking water.
-If you have copper piping, it can leach into water if your home is new or recently renovated, or if your water is corrosive.
+If your water is metallic or bitter in taste or smell and/or is green-blue in color, this may be a sign that there is too much copper in your drinking water.
+If you have copper piping, it can leach into water if your home is new or recently renovated or if your water is corrosive (acidic).
 Regularly cleaning or flushing out your system can help avoid this.
-There are tests available to check if your water is corrosive or if copper levels in your water are high.
+There are tests available to check if your water is acidic or if copper levels in your water are high.

 Safely store copper powders, crystals, or dusts away from children, pets, or other adults.